-The 2024-25 November Estimate communicated the PPIRI intent to fund announcement was released on March 17, 2023.
-Fewer applicants than expected applied to the PPIRI competitive Request for Application (RFA) solicitation resulting in a reduction in the number of awards and reducing the fiscal impact.
-In addition, the 2023-24 May Revision anticipated the fiscal impact to commence in early 2023-24; however, due to contract development delays the anticipated date of commencement was January 1, 2024.
+Description of Change: On March 17, 2023, the PPIRI intent to fund announcement was released.
+Fewer applicants than expected applied to the PPIRI competitive RFA solicitation resulting in a reduction in the number of awards and reducing the fiscal impact.
+In addition, the 2023-24 May Revision anticipated the fiscal impact to commence in early 2023-24, however, due to contract development delays the anticipated date of commencement is now January 1, 2024.